Plants and Animals

 Penstemon calycosus Beard tongue

-Erect forb of moist prairies; stem hairless with opposite sessile leaves; flowers pink to purple, uniting to form a wide, open tube; lobes of the calyx lanceolate, much longer than broad.
+Erect forb of moist open habitats; stem hairless with opposite sessile leaves; flowers pink to purple, uniting to form a wide, open tube; lobes of the calyx lanceolate, much longer than broad.

 Status and Rank

 |County||Number of Occurrences||Year Last Observed|

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

 Little habitat data are available for smooth beard tongue.
 The species was only noted as growing in an open area or in a prairie remnant along a golf course.